yqueau/normal_integration/README.md

 - `demo_3_noise_eval.m` : code for comparison of accuracy of the quadratic approach with DCT and Sylvester approaches.

 - `demo_4_discontinuities.m` : demo of the four discontinuity-preserving methods.

+- `demo_5_survey.m` : demo of the methods presented in Sec.
+3 of the survey paper [2]

 ## Contents